Stenotrophomonas maltophilia

 - Ubiquitous organism: found in water, soil and plants.

-- Considered of low virulence and frequent colonizer of body fluids especially in patients exposed to high-intensity courses of antibiotics.
+- Considered low virulence and frequent colonizer of body fluids, especially in patients exposed to high-intensity courses of antibiotics.

 - Environmental and clinical isolates often exhibit multiple antibiotic resistance.